13 Foods That Can Help Improve Your Circulation

 You may have read that beets are great for athletes because they are rich in nitrates, which help increase blood flow and get oxygen to the muscles quicker.
-And drinking beet juice is an excellent way to improve circulation, even if you’re not an athlete training for the Olympics.
+Drinking beet juice is an excellent way to improve circulation, even if you’re not an athlete training for the Olympics.
 “Some studies have shown that consuming one to two cups of beet juice per day reduced blood pressure in persons with high blood pressure, and improved walking performance in patients with peripheral artery disease who experience pain in the legs during walking,” says Steven Hertzler, PhD, RD, chief scientific officer at Abbott’s EAS Sports Nutrition.
-Check out these foods that help lower blood pressure.
+Check out these other 23 foods that help lower blood pressure.

 Brussels sprouts and other foods high in vitamin C, including broccoli, guava, oranges, and berries, all help with circulation issues.
-“In terms of circulation, vitamin C acts an antioxidant on the lining cells of our arteries to assist in dilation and therefore blood flow,” says Rachel Carlton Abrams, MD, board-certified physician in family and integrative medicine and author of the upcoming Bodywise: Discovering Your Body’s Intelligence for Lifelong Health and Healing.
+“In terms of circulation, vitamin C acts an antioxidant on the lining cells of our arteries to assist in dilation and therefore blood flow,” says Rachel Carlton Abrams, MD, board-certified physician in family and integrative medicine and author of BodyWise: Discovering Your Body’s Intelligence for Lifelong Health and Healing.